dcdustin/Carbon.Documentation/docs/introduction.md

 1. Download the archive from the attachments below.
 2. Unzip the archive to the root of your Rust Dedicated Server.
 3. Restart the server and enjoy.

+More detailed instructions can be found in the [Installing Carbon](./installing-carbon.md) section.
 :::